Home

 During the day, think about what you learned from your meditation.

-Here is a link to the New Testament.
+Here is a link to the Bible (NABRE).

 Return from Christian Meditation to Home Page